 Grades are based on the following:

 Labs: Class and labs will be in 228 Barrows.

 Course Objective: Provide a hands-on course that integrates classroom theory with a real application and develops student skills in teamwork, organization, and project management.
 This course is developed in conjunction with a grant from the Maine Space Grant Consortium.
 Students will develop and build a payload that will be launched by balloon at the completion of the course.

 Tests & Calculators: Calculators will neither be needed nor allowed on tests.

-If you have a disability for which you may be requesting an accommodation, please contact Student Accessibility Services, 121 East Annex, 581.2319, as early as possible in the term.
-Students who have already been approved for accommodations by SAS and have a current accommodation letter should meet with me (the instructor of the course) privately as soon as possible.
+Students Accessibility Services Statement: If you have a disability for which you may be requesting an accommodation, please contact Student Accessibility Services, 121 East Annex, 581.2319, as early as possible in the term.
+Students who have already been approved for accommodations by SAS and have a current accommodation letter should meet with me (Richard Eason) privately as soon as possible.

-Course schedule disclaimer (disruption clause): In the event of an extended disruption of normal classroom activities, the format for this course may be modified to enable its completion within its programmed time frame.
+Course schedule disclaimer (disruption clause): Course Schedule Disclaimer (Disruption Clause): In the event of an extended disruption of normal classroom activities (due to COVID-19 or other long-term disruptions), the format for this course may be modified to enable its completion within its programmed time frame.
 In that event, you will be provided an addendum to the syllabus that will supersede this version.

-Sexual discrimination reporting: The University of Maine is committed to making campus a safe place for students.
-Because of this commitment, if you tell any of your teachers about sexual discrimination involving members of the campus, your teacher is required to report this information to the campus Office of Sexual Assault & Violence Prevention or the Office of Equal Opportunity.
+Sexual Discrimination Reporting: The University of Maine is committed to making campus a safe place for students.
+Because of this commitment, if you tell a teacher about an experience of sexual assault, sexual harassment, stalking, relationship abuse (dating violence and domestic violence), sexual misconduct or any form of gender discrimination involving members of the campus, your teacher is required to report this information to Title IX Student Services or the Office of Equal Opportunity.